project-everest/project-everest.github.io/index.md

 Project Everest is the combination of the following projects.
 Read below for an easy way to install all these projects together.

-- [F\*](https://fstar-lang.org), a verification-oriented dialect of ML
+- [F\*](https://fstar-lang.org), a verification language for effectful programs
-- [miTLS](https://mitls.org/), our implementation of the TLS protocol, written in F*
+- [miTLS](https://mitls.org/), reference implementation of the TLS protocol in F*
 - [KreMLin](https://github.com/FStarLang/kremlin/), a compiler from a subset of F* to C
 - [HACL\*](https://github.com/mitls/hacl-star), a verified library of
   cryptographic primitives written in F\*
-- [Vale](https://github.com/project-everest/vale) (formerly Spartan), a domain-specific language designed to implement verified cryptographic primitives in assembly
+- [Vale](https://github.com/project-everest/vale), a domain-specific language for verified cryptographic primitives in assembly

 When combined together, the projects above will generate a C library that not only implements TLS 1.3 but is also proven secure.